godotengine/godot-docs/classes/class_editorfeatureprofile.rst

 - :ref:`bool<class_bool>` **is_class_editor_disabled** **(** :ref:`StringName<class_StringName>` class_name **)** |const|

 Returns ``true`` if editing for the class specified by ``class_name`` is disabled.
-When disabled, the class will still appear in the Create New Node dialog but the inspector will be read-only when selecting a node that extends the class.
+When disabled, the class will still appear in the Create New Node dialog but the Inspector will be read-only when selecting a node that extends the class.

 ----